streamnative/function-mesh-website/docs/scaling.md

 ##### Prerequisites

-Deploy the metrics server in the cluster.
+Deploy the Metrics server in the cluster.
 The Metrics server provides metrics through the Metrics API.
 The Horizontal Pod Autoscaler (HPA) uses this API to collect metrics.
-To learn how to deploy the metrics-server, see the [metrics-server documentation](https://github.com/kubernetes-sigs/metrics-server#deployment).
+To learn how to deploy the metrics-server, see the [Metrics server documentation](https://github.com/kubernetes-sigs/metrics-server#deployment).

 ##### Enable HPA